dijs/wakeup/README.md

 - Rename to client_secret.json
 - Move it to the wakeup directory

-Sign up for a https://forecast.io API key
-You must also get the latitude and longitude of your location After getting these values, enter them into the config.json
+Sign up for a https://forecast.io API key (DarkSky) You must also get the latitude and longitude of your location After getting these values, enter them into the config.json